 One of the park’s biggest draws is its multi-use trail that stretches for nearly three miles, which is a favorite destination for urban walkers looking to stretch their legs in the morning or afternoon.

 Park amenities also include rentable party pavilions, tennis and basketball courts, a skate park, and playgrounds.
 There’s also a dog park for those traveling with four-footed friends.

 For more than five decades, Casapulla’s Subs has been an iconic Delaware eatery, and according to many diehard customers, it serves the First State’s best subs.

 Their keys to success are a comfortable and inviting atmosphere, high-quality products, and attentive staff.

 Casapulla’s is located just south of Route 40 on Glasgow Avenue in town.
 It has been a family-owned and operated establishment from the beginning.

 They’re particularly well-known for their Philly-style cheesesteaks and Italian cold cut subs, but their menu features an impressive selection and usually has a little something to tempt even those with the most finicky taste buds.

 Welcome centers often get overlooked by travelers on tight schedules, but for those visiting an area for the first time, they’re great resources that shouldn’t be passed up.

-The Delaware Welcome Center is located on Interstate 95 and is accessible for travelers coming from the north and south.
+The Biden Welcome Center is located on Interstate 95 and is accessible for travelers coming from the north and south.

 It’s part of a rest stop that features lots of food choices, gasoline, and clean restrooms.
 There’s a huge section that’s stocked with maps, travel magazines, and brochures that are free for the taking.